Holmdel High School

-Holmdel High School is a comprehensive community four-year public high school serving students in ninth through twelfth grades from Holmdel Township, in Monmouth County, New Jersey, United States, operating as the lone secondary school in the Holmdel Township Public Schools.
+Holmdel High School is a comprehensive community four-year public high school serving students in ninth through twelfth grades from Holmdel Township, in Monmouth County, in the U.S. state of New Jersey, operating as the lone secondary school in the Holmdel Township Public Schools.
 The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1977.

-As of the 2021–22 school year, the school had an enrollment of 950 students and 82.8 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.5:1.
-There were 13 students (1.4% of enrollment) eligible for free lunch and 3 (0.3% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 960 students and 87.4 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.0:1.
+There were 21 students (2.2% of enrollment) eligible for free lunch and none eligible for reduced-cost lunch.

-Holmdel High School is known for academic, athletic, and artistic excellence.
-The school regularly ranks highly in academic competitions.
 Holmdel sports teams, notably the field hockey and boys tennis teams have been New Jersey State Interscholastic Athletic Association (NJSIAA) state champions.

 History

 Until 1962, the district had sent students in grades nine to twelve to Keyport High School as part of a sending/receiving relationship.
 The district started sending students to Red Bank High School in 1962 and then Red Bank Regional High School when that district was established in 1969, which ended when the district opened Holmdel High School.

 The high school opened in September 1970 with a ninth grade that was housed in a middle school building that had been constructed two years earlier.
 While less than 60% of graduating eighth-graders in 1969 moved on to Red Bank High School, nearly all of the students who completed eighth grade in Holmdel in 1970 moved on to attend the new high school.